 First-time HDB flat homebuyers need to fulfill every criteria HDB requires before they can start financing their first flat.
 The very first thing new HDB flat buyers need to know is to get a financing estimate from the HDB or bank they intend to take out financing from.

-If you have a good credit score, the HDB or bank will only use you and your spouse’s current income, savings, and age into consideration.
+If you have a good credit score Singapore, the HDB or bank will only use you and your spouse’s current income, savings, and age into consideration.
 We highly advise you get an HDB/bank estimate before you go HDB flat-hunting to help you see which options are available and possible for you to own.

 However, do note that if you are planning on getting a HDB concessionary loan, you are only eligible if your income is not above S$12,000 or S$18,000 for extended families.
-If your income exceeds the amount, you will be ineligible for the HDB concessionary loan, and will have to take out a bank loan instead.
+If your income exceeds the amount, you will be ineligible for the HDB concessionary loan, and will have to take out a bank loan in Singapore instead.

 HDB Flat Ownership Criteria